QWQ Meaning: The Crying Face Emoticon Fully Explained

 | T_T | Resigned sadness | Older internet, email |

 QWQ reads as warmer than T_T, which feels flat and resigned.
-According to a Reddit thread with over 400 upvotes in r/teenagers, most users say QWQ feels more âhuggableâ than TT.
-We tested several emoticons in real Discord conversations and QWQ consistently got more empathetic responses than T_T or TT in the same situation.
+We tested several emoticons in real Discord conversations and QWQ consistently got more empathetic responses than T_T or TT in the same situations.

-For a broader look at how text emoticons evolved into todayâs emoji landscape, best emoji apps covers the tools people use to go beyond plain text expressions.
+For a broader look at how text emoticons evolved into today’s emoji landscape, best emoji apps covers the tools people use.

 #QWQ on Different Platforms

 QWQ shows up across platforms, but the context shifts slightly depending on where you are.
-On Discord, itâs common in gaming servers and anime channels where the emotional shorthand is already part of the culture.
-On Reddit, it appears most in comment threads about media, fan theories, and personal stories.
+On Discord, it’s common in gaming servers and anime channels where the emotional shorthand is already part of the culture.
+On Reddit, it appears most in comment threads about media, fan theories, and personal stories where users are sharing reactions rather than information.

-Twitter and X use it more sparingly.
-The platformâs culture skews toward wit and brevity, and QWQ can read as too earnest in certain spaces.
-Instagram DMs feel closer to texting, so QWQ lands fine there between people who already know each other.
+Twitter and X use it more sparingly than the chat platforms because the cultural register there skews toward wit and brevity, and QWQ can read as too earnest in spaces where deadpan and irony are the default.
+Instagram DMs feel closer to texting, so QWQ lands fine there between people who already know each other and share the same kaomoji literacy.

 #When Should You Skip QWQ?